nedokaka/WSL2-Linux-Kernel/README.md

 # Introduction

-The [WSL2-Linux-Kernel][wsl2-kernel] repo contains the kernel source code and configuration files for the [WSL2][about-wsl2] kernel.
+The [WSL2-Linux-Kernel][wsl2-kernel] repo contains the kernel gore source code and configuration files for the [WSL2][about-wsl2] kernel.

 # Reporting Bugs